microsoft/PythonProgrammingPuzzles/puzzles/README.md

     ```python
     def sat(li: List[int]):
+        return all([li.count(i) == i for i in range(10)])

+    def sol():
         """Find a list integers such that the integer i occurs i times, for i = 0, 1, 2, ..., 9."""
-        return all([li.count(i) == i for i in range(10)])
     ```
     <details><summary>1 hand-written solution </summary>